ChangemakerStudios/Papercut-SMTP/README.md

 If you ever send emails from an application or web site during development, you're familiar with the fear of an email being released into the wild: are you 100% positive none of the 'test' emails are actual colleagues or worse, customers?
 Of course, you can setting up and maintaining a whole test email server for development -- but that's a big chore.
 Plus, testing and then having to check for new emails slows development cycles.

 ## Papercut to the rescue!
-Papercut is a 2 in 1 quick email viewer with a built-in SMTP server designed to only receive messages.
+Papercut is a 2-in-1 quick email viewer AND built-in SMTP server (designed to receive messages only).
 It doesn't enforce any restrictions how you send your email.
 It allows you to view the whole email-chilada: body, html, headers, attachment down to the naughty raw bits.
 It can be set to run on startup and sits quietly minimized in the tray giving you a balloon popup when a new message arrives.

 ## Download Now
 #### [Latest Release](https://github.com/ChangemakerStudios/Papercut/releases)